Some Popular Australian Food That You Will Love

 Traditional Australian Desserts

-Among the top Australian desserts there are a few that are very traditional and worth a mention.
+Among the top Australian desserts, there are a few that are very traditional and worth a mention.

-More Popular Australian Food
+More Iconic Australian Foods

 I recently wrote a post about the top food and wine regions of Australia.

 Australia is a great place for a food experience.
 The variety of genuine foods and the rich multi-cultural background make Melbourne, Adelaide and Sydney a mecca for food and wine lovers.

 Australia has a great food culture.
 You don’t need to go to expensive places to eat good food, as there are many places where you can experience genuine, authentic food without breaking the bank.
 Here is the full list of places.

 Food courts in shopping malls are trendy places offering fresh global and local food.
 Here you can literally find any food from a wide choice of Asian and Mediterranean, and Arabic food to vegetarian and raw food for a quick hot meal whilst touring the city or shopping.
 My pick is Southbank Food Mall in Melbourne.
 The average cost is from 10-25 dollars.